Teka: Expansion

-The group's sales in Europe account for 80% of its turnover, followed by America and the Asia-Pacific region.
+The group's sales in Europe account for 80% of its turnover, followed by the Americas and the Asia-Pacific region.

 Activities

 Teka Group activity is mainly based on kitchen and bath areas.

 The company manufactures induction cooktops, glass-ceramic hobs, gas cooktops, ovens, microwaves and extractor hoods.
 It also produces and distributes kitchen and bathroom taps and bathroom fittings for public facilities and homes.
 The Teka Group commercializes its products under the brands Teka, Küppersbusch, Mofém, Thor and Vitrogar.

 Main companies

 Teka Group is the multinational's largest company.
 Since its early stages, its production has focused mainly on the manufacture of stainless steel sinks, kitchens, ovens and extractor hoods.
 One of Teka's most important business areas is in the "White Goods Line", which refers to kitchen-related electrical appliances such as washing machines, refrigerators, freezers and dishwashers, among others.
 Since the outset, Teka has committed to integrating electrical appliances into kitchen furniture, a practice known as built-in or fitted kitchens.
 It has factories in Germany, Spain, Gafanha da Encarnação (Portugal), Italy, Scandinavia, Hungary, Mexico, Venezuela, Turkey, Indonesia and China.

 Through its Vitrogar brand name, it enamel-coats both ovens and glass ceramic hobs, and is a noted supplier of ceramic glazed parts for cooling thermal power plants.
 It has factories in Weihai, China.

 The company's Intra division is of Scandinavian origin, and manufactures sinks, sanitary components and stainless steel accessories for kitchens and bathrooms.
 It was founded in 1870.
 The company started designing and manufacturing washing sinks in stainless steel, and changed its name to Intra in the 1970s.
 The company expanded to kitchen products as well as other bathroom products, and hired industrial designers.
 In the 1980s it moved to Storsand in Malvik.
 The owners also bought a Swedish and a Danish company, creating the Intra Group.
 Intra's products are characterized by their unique design and are sold worldwide, though its main markets are in Norway, Sweden and Denmark.

 Küppersbusch is a kitchen brand founded in 1875 by Friedrich Küppersbusch.
 It manufactures and sells electrical appliances for domestic kitchens.
 Its main service area is central Europe.

 Strohm, founded in 2018, is an important provider of high-quality, design-oriented fittings for bathrooms.
 The company, spun off from the TEKA Group beginning of 2020, employs more than 500 employees worldwide.
 The diverse product range is manufactured in the two Strohm production facilities in Hungary and China and sold in over 50 countries on 4 continents.